 Plant Vogtle Nuclear Expansion

-The construction of two new nuclear units at Plant Vogtle in Georgia—once deemed the most prudent path for meeting the state’s energy needs—has come to a critical impasse.
+The construction of two new nuclear units at Plant Vogtle—once deemed the most prudent path for meeting Georgia's energy needs—has ballooned into the single most expensive capital project in state history that will impact Georgians for decades to come.

-Plant Vogtle Units 3 and 4 are the only nuclear units still under construction in the United States now that a nearly identical project at the V.C.
-Summer plant in South Carolina has been canceled due to delays and rising costs.
+Plant Vogtle Units 3 and 4 are the only nuclear units still under construction in the United States, after the cancellation of a nearly identical project at the V.C.
+Summer plant in South Carolina due to delays and rising costs.

 Georgia Power has received regulatory approval to continue the project, even as its latest projections put the final price tag at nearly double the original amount.
 Originally scheduled for completion in 2016 and 2017, the two units are now at least five years behind schedule.

 The project’s ongoing problems were exacerbated when its lead contractor, Westinghouse, declared bankruptcy in March 2017.
-Now Georgia Power customers have increasingly begun to question whether the Vogtle project can be completed and, if so, whether continuing is worth the steadily mounting costs.
+Georgia Power customers are increasingly questioning whether the Vogtle project can be completed and, if so, whether continuing is worth the steadily mounting costs.

 An Expensive, Unnecessary Project